Control of reactive collisions by quantum interference: Fabry-Perot interferometer model

-Here $q$ characterizes the background scattering phase far away from the Feshbach resonance, and $\Delta$ is the width of the resonance.
-Tuning the magnetic field across the resonance takes the Fabry-Perot interferometer across a full spectral range.
+The resonance is at a magnetic field $B{=}B_{\text{res}}$, $q$ characterizes the background scattering phase far away from the Feshbach resonance, and $\Delta$ is the width of the resonance.
+Tuning the magnetic field across the resonance takes the Fabry-Perot interferometer across a full spectral range and provides tunable interference at fixed low temperature.
+For finite collision energies, interference has been observed also as a function of collision energy \cite{xie_hdd}.